-If you are in a higher marginal tax bracket than your spouse/CLP, consider making a prescribed rate loan (currently 2%) to your spouse/ CLP.
+If you are in a higher marginal tax bracket than your spouse/CLP, consider making a prescribed rate loan (currently 2%) to your spouse/CLP.
 With the funds, the spouse can purchase mutual funds or other investments and any investment income earned will be taxed in the lower income spouse's hands.
 The interest paid on the loan must be included in the higher taxed spouse's income and is deductible to the lower income allowing a deduction against investment income earned.
+It is important to ensure that the interest is paid by January 30th of the next calendar year to avoid income attribution.
 This strategy makes sense if the rate of return exceeds CRA's prescribed interest rate.